 Towards the end of the trail, the path crosses a stream just below the second waterfall.
-This one had a little bit of water running, but not as much as I had hoped.
-It’s still a pretty spot.
+If you can time a visit just after a very heavy rain, this waterfall is stunning.

 After crossing the creek, the path heads up a set of concrete stops.
 Another overlook of the waterfall can be found above.
 Continue to follow the trail up the hill to return to the trailhead.

 - A map of Crab Orchard can be found here.